 MHA Competencies & Curriculum

-Our MHA Program uses the National Center for Healthcare Leadership (NCHL) competency model as the framework for curriculum planning and operation.
+Our MHA degree program uses the National Center for Healthcare Leadership (NCHL) competency model as the framework for curriculum planning and operation.
 Texas Woman’s University was one of the universities and healthcare groups, that worked together to develop the initial model.
 Our model was reviewed and updated in June 2023 by the HCA faculty, alumni and its practitioner-based Advisory Board.
-The foundation of the Program’s curriculum is to facilitate the development of a depth and breadth of knowledge in the health sector and health care management to support our graduates career success and to fulfill their organizations mission and vision.
+The foundation of the Program’s curriculum is to facilitate the development of a depth and breadth of knowledge in the health sector and healthcare management to support our graduates career success and to fulfill their organizations mission and vision.

 In addition, the competencies are organized in their support of four domains: Critical Thinking, Analysis, Problem Solving and Business Skills; Communication and Interpersonal Effectiveness; Professionalism and Ethics; Management and Leadership.
-Students completing the MHA program will be assessed on their ability to demonstrate the 17 competencies at the basic (B), intermediate (I) and advanced (A)-levels.
+Students completing a MHA degree will be assessed on their ability to demonstrate the 17 competencies at the basic (B), intermediate (I) and advanced (A)-levels.

 All MHA students monitor their growth and development according to these competencies, through a series of self- and faculty-assessments and use this feedback to create professional development plans to guide them towards their career goals.